ignoreintuition/v-currency/README.md

 # v-currency

-> A plugin for managing currency in Vue.js
+> A plugin for formatting currency in Vue.js

 ## Usage